Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: The model

 The term $\xi_i(t)$ in Eq.~\eqref{eq:LVmodel} is a noise term, which has average $\langle \xi_i(t)\rangle = 0$ and second moments $\langle \xi_i(t_1) \, \xi_j(t_2) \rangle = 2 \, T \, n_i \, \delta_{i,j} \, \delta(t_1-t_2)$, where $T$ is known as temperature of the noise.
 This thermal noise is referred to as \emph{demographic}~\cite{loreau2013biodiversity, biroli2018marginally, altieri2021properties, larroya2023demographic, lorenzana2024interactions} and accounts for death and birth processes.
 The parameter $\lambda$, known as \emph{immigration rate}, acts as a small source term that allows extinct species to come back should conditions become favorable to them~\cite{Roy_2019, arnoulx2024many}.
 Its effect will be clarified later.

 The couplings $\alpha_{ij}$ are real numbers that set the type and strength of the interactions.
 The value of $\alpha_{ij}$ encodes the way that species $j$ affects the evolution of species $i$, and therefore corresponds to the edge $j \to i$ on the graph.
-In the case where for all $j \in \partial i^{-}$ we also have the edge $i \to j$, the graph is known as undirected.
+In the case where for all $j \in \partial i^{-}$ we also have the edge $i \to j$, the graph is known as undirected \footnote{Sometimes the term undirected is used for graphs with a symmetric interaction matrix.
+Here, we prefer to use the term for graphs with a symmetric adjacency matrix, whatever the interaction matrix on top of it will be.}.
 Having $\alpha_{ij}$ and $\alpha_{ji}$ simultaneously positive means that the two species $i$ and $j$ have a competitive interaction, where the presence of individuals of species $j$ is prejudicial for the individuals of species $i$, and vice versa.
 When they are both negative, we have a mutualistic interaction, and the species are beneficial to each other.
 On the other hand, when the interaction is positive for one species and negative for the other, we have a predator-prey or antagonistic interaction.
 Finally, in the presence of directed interactions, we can also have commensalism and amensalism, whereby one species benefits or is harmed by the interaction, while the other is unaffected.

 Given that the edge $j \to i$ already exists in the graph, we can add noise to the interactions by drawing $\alpha_{ij}$ at random from some probability distribution.
-Following many other works \cite{Roy_2019, AltieriSciPost2022, Tonolo2025arxiv}, we choose the Gaussian distribution $ \alpha_{ij} \sim \mathcal{N}(\mu, \sigma)$, with mean $\mu$ and variance $\sigma^{2}$.
+Following many other works \cite{Roy_2019, AltieriSciPost2022, Tonolo2026sparse}, we choose the Gaussian distribution $ \alpha_{ij} \sim \mathcal{N}(\mu, \sigma)$, with mean $\mu$ and variance $\sigma^{2}$.
 The reader should note that, as a particular case, we can set the interaction strengths $\alpha_{ij}$ to be homogeneous by choosing $\sigma=0$.
 In that case, we get $\alpha_{ij}=\mu$ for all the edges $j \to i$.